Faction (Planescape): Bleak Cabal

 "Bleakers" or "Madmen" deny that any belief system has any merit; as they see it, the universe has physical rules, but no metaphysical or philosophical ones, therefore any meaning in life must come from within.
 Their headquarters is the insane asylum of Sigil, called the Gatehouse.
 They are derived from real-life existentialists and the philosophy of Friedrich Nietzsche.

 Doomguard

 The "Sinkers" believe in the sanctity and inevitability of entropy, particularly the inevitable destruction of all things.
 The core of their belief is that everything ends.
 Their headquarters is Sigil's Armory, where they forge weapons as tools of destruction.

 Dustmen

-Also known as "the Dead", they believe that both life and death are false states of existence, that there is a state of True Death which can only be accomplished by denying one's emotions and physical wants and needs (a conception similar to eternal oblivion, but also conceivably to Nirvana).
+Also known as "the Dead", they believe that the life people live in now is a false state of existence, that there is a state of "True Death" which can only be accomplished by denying one's emotions, physical wants and needs (a conception similar to eternal oblivion, but also conceivably to Nirvana).
 Their headquarters is the Mortuary, where Sigil's dead are interred or cremated.
 Their philosophy is closely related to that of Arthur Schopenhauer, along with some shared similarities with Buddhism, Stoicism and acosmism.